 Prerequisite: 7400:265 or permission.
 Develops observing and recording skills using different types of records to assess children's development and behavior.
 (10 field hours required)

-290 ST: EARLY CHILDHOOD 1-3 credits
+290 ST: EARLY CHILDHOOD DEVELOPMT

 Selected topics/workshops on subject areas of interest in early childhood development.
 May be repeated up to 4 credits.